Samuel Tenka

 Should the role of Vice President Elect become vacant, the President Elect shall appoint a Vice President with the consent of both Chambers of Congress.

-Should the Presidency be vacated, the Vice President if any shall become President; but if both Offices be vacant, then a principal Officer of an executive Department shall become President, according to an order of succession as the Congress shall by law provide.
+Should the Presidency be vacated, the Vice President if any shall become President; but if both offices be vacant, then a principal officer of an executive department shall become President, according to an order of succession as the Congress shall by law provide.

-Should the Vice Presidency be vacated, the President shall appoint a Vice President with the consent of both Chambers of Congress; and until then a principal Officer of an executive Department, according to an order of succession as the Congress shall by law provide, shall be Acting Vice President.
+Should the Vice Presidency be vacated, the President shall appoint a Vice President with the consent of both Chambers of Congress; and until then a principal officer of an executive department, according to an order of succession as the Congress shall by law provide, shall be Acting Vice President.

 Procedure

-INFORMING CONGRESS --- The President shall from time to time give to the Congress information on the State of the Union, and recommend to their consideration such measures as he shall judge necessary and expedient.
-He may, on extra-ordinary occasions, convene both Houses, or either of them, and in case of disagreement between them with respect to the time of adjournment he may adjourn them to such time as he shall think proper.
+INFORMING CONGRESS --- The President shall from time to time give to the Congress information on the state of the Union, and recommend to their consideration such measures as he shall judge necessary and expedient.
+He may, on extra-ordinary occasions, convene both Chambers, or either of them, and in case of disagreement between them with respect to the time of adjournment he may adjourn them to such time as he shall think proper.

 ACCOUNTING --- No money shall be drawn from the Treasury of the United States, but in consequence of appropriations made by law; nor shall any funds be withheld contrary to appropriations made by law; and a regular Statement and Account of Receipts and Expenditures of all public Money shall be published from time to time.